awsdocs/aws-cloudhsm-user-guide/doc_source/initialize-cluster.md

 **Note**
 Before you initialize the cluster, review the process by which you can [verify the identity and authenticity of the HSMs](verify-hsm-identity.md)\.
 This process is optional and works only until a cluster is initialized\.
 After the cluster is initialized, you cannot use this process to get your certificates or verify the HSMs\.

+Also, you must change the permissions on the `my-key-pair.pem` file you created earlier, to more restrictive permissions (chmod 400 or chmod 600).
+Otherwise, accessing your instance will be accompanied by warnings that the `.pem` file is too accessible.

 **Topics**
 + [Get the Cluster CSR](#get-csr)
 + [Sign the CSR](#sign-csr)